cemac/LIFD_CDT_ML_NOTEBOOKS/README.md

 **Hardware**

 These notebooks are designed to run on a personal computer.
-Although please note the techniques demonstrated can be very computationally intensive, so there may be options to skip steps depending on the hardware available, e.g. use pre-trained models.
+Note that some of the techniques demonstrated are computationally intensive, so there may be options to skip steps within certain notebooks depending on the hardware available, e.g. use pre-trained models.

 **Knowledge**